wirt-ee/wirt-ee.github.io/docs/logbook/ceph-ec-data-loss/index.md

 ## Aftermath: the salvage

-The estate's notes carry what the report does not — the days after the countdown, spent trying to raise the dead by hand.
+The environment's notes carry what the report does not — the days after the countdown, spent trying to raise the dead by hand.

 First, the census: which volumes were actually hit.
 Every volume's prefix grepped against `list_unfound` across the affected PGs — `30.14e`, `30.44`, `30.cd`, `30.ff`, `30.e6` — until every broken object had a volume name attached.